Halloween is both a time of celebration and superstition

 It was believed that people would wear masks and costumes to disguise themselves in order to avoid being recognised by a soul.
-This tradition has been continued on through to the modern day, traditionally by families and children, who go trick or treating in costume.
+This tradition has been continued on through to the modern-day, traditionally by families and children, who go trick or treating in costume.

 Trick or Treating

-The tradition of trick or treat is actually believed to have originated with the Christian practise of ‘Soul Caking’.
-Children would ask villagers for cake, in return they would pray for the souls of departed loved ones.
+The tradition of trick or treat is actually believed to have originated with the Christian practice of ‘Soul Caking’.
+Children would ask villagers for cake, in return, they would pray for the souls of departed loved ones.
 At the time carnivals or parades would take place on All Soul’s Day, and people would dress up for the occasion, it is possible that this is where the idea of costumes for Halloween first started.

 Because Halloween is so closely linked with the paranormal, it inevitably has strong psychic importance.
-Psychics and those with a powerful sixth sense could see the spirits that wandered on All Hallows’ Eve, and practised many superstitious acts and rituals in order to protect themselves and those around them.
+Psychics and those with a powerful sixth sense could see the spirits that wandered on All Hallows’ Eve and practised many superstitious acts and rituals in order to protect themselves and those around them.
 While Halloweens popularity in the modern age grows, the real-life paranormal activity that goes along with it can be an eerie reminder of what this scary season is based upon.